PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 ## How to serve the project
 Run `php artisan serve`

-## Known issues
-None... yet !

-## Objectives
-- Setting up :
-  - models
-  - seeders
-  - factories
-  - controllers
-  - routes
-- Routes should be secured.

 ## Ideas
 - Calendar to deal with courses and formations being available multiple times (instead of updating each entry)
 - Tokens must have 24h limit of validity
-- Order by for each fields on all getAll's;

 ## Possible improvements
 - Dynamic api routing
   - get folders
   - path is name of the folder with a first lowercase
   - include routes from inside the folder
-- Controllers
+- Improve seeders
-  - Allow to specify a number of elements per page.

-- Role seeder -> for each create users with the role;

-- Rework the user seeder to reuse the same set of create courses over the formations and users.

 ## Todo
+- Todo's in the source code.
+- Users : Allow to update the picture, delete the previous one.
 - formations/addCourse (post ?)
 - formations/removeCourse (delete ?)
 - groups